pingcap/tidb-operator/docs/design-proposals/2021-05-16-scale-storage-instances-simultaneously.md

 func scaleMulti(actual *apps.StatefulSet, desired *apps.StatefulSet, maxCount int) (scaling int, ordinals []int32, replicas int32, deleteSlots sets.Int32)
 `````````
 * Call `scaleMulti` to get ordinals to be scaled-in, recorded as A.
-* Call PD API to get stores info, which will be used during this operation round.
+* Call PD API to get store info, which will be used during this sync loop.
-* For all ordinals waited to be scaled-in in this round:
+* For all ordinals to be scaled-in in this loop:
-  * Check if number of stores with `up` state (exclude already deleted store in this round) is more than `Replication.MaxReplicas` in PD config.
+  * Check if the number of stores with `up` state (exclude already deleted store in this round) is more than `Replication.MaxReplicas` in PD config.
   * Call PD API to delete store until its state changes to `offline`.
   * When store becomes tombstone, add defer deleting annotation to the PVCs of the corresponding pod to be deleted.
-  * If current store is tombstone and add PVCs defer deleted, mark corresponding ordinal as finished, otherwise failed.
+  * If the current store is `tombstone` and the defer deleting annotation has been added to the PVCs, mark the corresponding ordinal as finished, otherwise ongoing.
 * Call `setReplicasAndDeleteSlots` to delete pod:
   * If without asts enabled:
-    * Since native StatefulSet will always scale in pod with the largest order so we should assure the ordinals from largest to smallest __strictly__ are finished.
+    * Since native StatefulSet will always scale in Pod with the largest order so we should assure the ordinals from largest to smallest __strictly__ are finished.
-    * Count the __continuous__ finished ordinal beginning from largest in A, recorded as c, then the final replicas will be ordinal replica - c.
+    * Count the __continuous__ finished ordinal beginning from largest in A, recorded as c, then the final replicas will be `replicas - c`.
   * If with asts enabled:
-    * Since Advanced StatefulSet can scale pod with arbitrary ordinal so we can set replicas and deleteSlots finished in this schedule round.
+    * Since Advanced StatefulSet can scale pod with arbitrary ordinal so we can set replicas and deleteSlots finished in this loop.
-    * Calculate replicas and deleteSlots from finished and failed ordinals.
+    * Calculate replicas and deleteSlots from the finished and ongoing ordinals and update the StatefulSet.

 ### Scale out